 Over 29,000 acres of King County’s public forest lands are managed by King County Parks – Your Big Backyard.
 Of this acreage, roughly 3,800 acres are designated as working forests.
 These working forests provide many social and economic benefits for communities, including jobs and wood products, and provide sites for forestry education.
 King County Parks also owns conservation easements on 145,000 acres of public and private forest lands.

 2019 Project Dashboard

 During 2018 King County Parks will be implementing several forest stewardship projects at designed working forests locations.
 These forested lands once belonged to logging companies, meaning that the properties were logged 20, 30, 50 or more years ago and then not maintained for their ecological benefits.
 Now, it is up to King County to restore these forests and make sure they are healthy and resilient.

 Some trails will be closed during operations and then opened again when the project has been completed.
-Trail closures and operation notices will be posted here during the summer of 2018.
+Trail closures and operation notices will be posted here.